SMFM Press Room

-If you are a member of the media in need of information about maternal-fetal medicine or the Society, please contact Kerri Wade via email at firstname.lastname@example.org.
-SMFM staff can direct you to physicians who are expert sources in a wide variety of pregnancy-related issues.
+If you are a member of the media in need of information about high-risk pregnancies or the Society, please contact Kerri Wade via email at firstname.lastname@example.org.
+SMFM staff can direct you to physicians and scientists who are experts in a wide variety of pregnancy-related issues.
 The press office is open Monday-Friday 9:00 AM to 4:00 PM ET.

 SMFM in the News

 View select press releases, public statements, and news coverage from 2017, 2018, 2019, and 2020.
 Download the image above by clicking here.

 2021 Press Releases & Public Statements